How We Govern

 - Regulatory Excellence

 The CRNS Council oversees the development, approval, monitoring and review of governance policies.

 The 13-member CRNS Council consists of nine members elected from the CRNS membership (including seven Members-At-Large from seven regions of the province, the President, and President-Elect), three government appointed public representatives and the association’s Executive Director (a non-elected, non-voting position).
 In addition to policy governance they propose new CRNS bylaws, including RN and NP competencies and standards, to the membership as well as the Minister of Health for approval and implementation.

 Act & Bylaws

-The CRNS is governed by the Registered Nurses Act, 1988, as well as bylaws approved by its members and Saskatchewan’s Minister of Health.
+The CRNS is governed by the Registered Nurses Act, 1988, as well as bylaws approved by Saskatchewan’s Minister of Health.

 The Registered Nurses Act, 1988 stipulates the CRNS’s regulatory mandate including specifics on regulatory requirements for nursing program approval, investigations and discipline, licensure requirements, and more.
-The CRNS council translates the authority of the Act into bylaws, which must be approved by the membership at the Annual Meeting, and finally by the Minister of Health.
+The CRNS council translates the authority of the Act into bylaws, which must be approved by the Minister of Health.
 These bylaws then appear in the Saskatchewan Gazette and become law.

 Public Representation and Participation

 The CRNS has a mission to serve in the best interest of the public and is committed to providing all members of the public the opportunity to be involved and hold positions that allow them to have an active voice in CRNS objectives.

 Education Program Approval